-Home > Health Library > Joe's Story: Taking Charge With the TLC Plan
+Home > Health Library > Joe's Story: Changing My Lifestyle

 When Joe turned 60 last year, he decided he was overdue for a good, old-fashioned physical.
 He had always been blessed with good health, but he knew that at his age he should be having regular checkups, especially since he was overweight.